VIDA-NYU/reprozip/docs/faq.rst

 This error message may have different reasons, but it often means that a specific version of a library or a dynamic linker is missing.

 If you are requesting `reprounzip` to install software using the package manager (by running ``reprounzip installpkgs``), it is possible that the software packages from the package manager are not compatible with the ones required by the experiment.
-You may want to try using the packed files directly to guarantee compatibility.
+You may want to try using the packed files directly to ensure compatibility.
 Also, note that, while packing, the user can choose not to include some packages, meaning that `reprounzip` will have to install the one from the package manager, which, again, is not guaranteed to be compatible.
 In this case, try contacting the author of the ReproZip package.

 When using ``reprounzip vagrant`` and ``reprounzip docker``, ReproZip tries to detect the closest base system for unpacking the experiment.
 You may also want to try a different base system that you think it is closer to the original one by using the option ``--base-image`` when running these unpackers.